sdss/sdss_brain/docs/sphinx/index.rst

   :maxdepth: 2

   Introduction to sdss_brain <intro>
-  How to use the global configuration <config>
+  About the global configuration <config>
   How to map specific version numbers to Data Release ids <version>

 Reference